noahcampbell/webscale-yum-and-rpm/03-rpm-for-system-engineers.md

     requires: httpd
     requires: php

 This would ensure that apache and php are installed whenever the webserver metapackage is installed.
 If someone tries to upgrade php, the above package doesn't complain one bit.
 However, it is common for such simple sounding upgrades to break in unforeseen ways.
-By put explicit version dependencies on our webserver metapackage
+By putting explicit version dependencies on your webserver metapackage:

     name: webserver
     ...